 Mindfulness-based interventions are also gaining attention, particularly for improving emotional regulation and reducing anxiety.
 Techniques such as breathing exercises and body awareness can help individuals manage stress more effectively.

-Individualized and Multidisciplinary Approach
+Individualized and Multidisciplinary Approach for ASD

 No single therapy is sufficient for all individuals with ASD.
 Effective treatment requires a multidisciplinary approach, involving psychologists, speech therapists, occupational therapists, educators, and families.